wb-towa/building-services/README.md

 **Email:** nickbaker6@hotmail.co.uk

 A plumber in the Ely area that serves Cambridgeshire.
-I've always found him to be flexible, honest,does quality work and reasonably priced.
+I've always found him to be flexible, honest, does quality work and reasonably priced.
+Does both heating / gas and standard plumbing work.

 ## Plastering ##